FeralChild64/open-roms/CONFIG.md

 ## Processor instruction set

+Processor type should be set only for C64 platform, if no motherboard is specified.
+Otherwise, it will be selected automatically.
+Setting proper CPU allows to enable various size/performance optimizations.

 ### `CONFIG_CPU_MOS_6502`

 Choose if your CPU only supports the original MOS Technology 6502 instruction set, like: